 Create a user account Greg on the server

 User greg then Log in remotely via his private key:

 ssh greg@zeus_ip -i greg_private_key

-As Bastion is now locked, we control the flux of access from this point only.
-It makes then lot of sense to monitor ssh logs.
-With elk, you can create dashboard to differentiate successful and denied access.
-Have a look to this post to setup elk: https://greg.satoshi.tech/elk-free-logs-aggreator-with-compose/
+As bastion is now locked, we control the connections from this point only.
+It makes then lot of sense to monitor SSH logs.
+With ELK, you can create a dashboard to differentiate successful and denied accesses.
+Have a look to this post to setup ELK.